Safety induction for new employees

 Some companies view induction as a chance to welcome new employees, while others simply avoid the process altogether, expecting new employees to integrate themselves, and quickly!

-But the induction process, whether informal or, preferably, highly organized and thought out, creates a solid foundation for new employees by ensuring they are armed with everything they need to start their new job quickly – and as safely as possible.
+But the induction process, whether informal or, preferably, highly organised and thought out, creates a solid foundation for new employees by ensuring they are armed with everything they need to start their new job quickly – and as safely as possible.

 Additionally, a strong induction process will help reduce the inevitable anxiety and stress experienced by some new employees while improving their confidence and morale regarding the organisation they are about to become a part of.